 - Your dog must be at least 1 yr old

-- Your dog must behave very well in public (refer to CGC training)
+- Your dog must behave extremely well in public (refer to CGC training)

 - Your dog is specially trained to perform a task that addresses your disability needs *

 * NOTE: Your dog must be able to perform a task that is above and beyond what dogs do normally.
 For example, asking the dog to sit on your lap to help calm you is what dogs do without training, and in this case, your dog would be considered an emotional support animal, not a service animal.
 Consider how your dog is specially trained beyond what dogs do normally.
 This interrupting harmful behavior video or this deep pressure therapy video provide two examples.

 Are there any legal concerns I need to be aware of?

-One final note of caution – it is important that your psychiatric service dog has these three goals completed: 1) letter from a licensed mental health provider (not older than 12 months), 2) the animal is fully trained to perform the tasks needed for the disability, and 3) the animal behaves well in public (i.e. CGC skills).
+One final note of caution – it is important that your psychiatric service dog has these three goals completed: 1) a letter from a licensed mental health provider (not older than 12 months), 2) the animal is fully trained to perform the tasks needed for the disability, and 3) the animal behaves well in public (i.e. CGC skills).
 Falsely claiming that a dog is a service dog will lead to legal problems.
-In Texas, claiming that your dog is a service animal (when it is not) is a misdemeanor, with a fine of up to $300 and 30 hours of community service.
+In Texas, claiming that your dog is a service animal (when it is not) is a misdemeanor, with a fine of up to $1000 and 30 hours of community service.
 If you apply due diligence to the training of your animal and documentation of psychiatric need, you and your dog should be legally protected as a psychiatric service dog in most public and private places.

 - Provide Medication Reminders